Black Christmas (1974 film): Home media

+Warner Home Video first released Black Christmas on VHS in 1986.
+On August 6, 1999, Pioneer Home Entertainment released the film on LaserDisc.

 Black Christmas has been released on DVD several times in North America.
 A 25th-anniversary edition was released in Canada on November 6, 2001, by Critical Mass.
 This edition only contains the theatrical trailer and an interview with John Saxon as bonus features.
 The following year, on December 3, 2002, Critical Mass released a Collector's Edition of the film on DVD with making-of documentaries, two audio commentary tracks, and reversible English and French cover artwork.

 On December 5, 2006, Critical Mass released a third "Special Edition" DVD with a newly remastered transfer, two original scenes with newly uncovered vocal tracks, a new documentary on the making of the film, and cast and crew interviews.
-This edition was later released on Blu-ray on November 11, 2008.
+This edition was later released on Blu-ray by Somerville House on November 11, 2008.

 Anchor Bay Entertainment released a Blu-ray and DVD in Canada, titled the "Season's Grievings Edition".
-It contains the same transfer of the film as the "Special Edition" release and all previous bonus content, plus the addition of a new documentary ("Black Christmas Legacy"), a 40th-anniversary panel from Fan Expo 2014, a new commentary track featuring Nick Mancuso as the character "Billy", a new retrospective booklet written by Rue Morgue Magazine, and new packaging art by Gary Pullin (art director of Rue Morgue Magazine).
+It contains the same transfer of the film as the "Special Edition" release and all previous bonus content, plus the addition of a new documentary ("Black Christmas Legacy"), a 40th-anniversary panel from Fan Expo 2014, a new commentary track featuring Nick Mancuso as the character "Billy", a new retrospective booklet written by Rue Morgue magazine, and new packaging art by Gary Pullin (art director of Rue Morgue).
 This new edition was released on Blu-ray and DVD on November 24, 2015.

 In the United States, Scream Factory released the film in a collector's edition Blu-ray on December 13, 2016, with a new transfer and new extras.
 The Scream Factory release collates all of the bonus materials from the previous releases by Critical Mass and Anchor Bay, and also features the 2006 Critical Mass restoration of the film in the bonus materials.
-Scream Factory also released the film in a collector's edition 4K Ultra HD + Blu-ray on December 6, 2022.
-Unlike the previous home media releases and like the 1986 U.S. VHS release from Warner Home Video, the collector's edition 4K Ultra HD + Blu-ray release (Disc 1 and 2) featured the Warner Bros. logo at the beginning and end of the film.
+Scream Factory also released the film in a collector's edition 4K Ultra HD and Blu-ray on December 6, 2022.
+Scream Factory reissued the 4K release with new steelbook packaging on December 9, 2025.

 Reception

+Box office

+The film grossed $143,000 from nine theatres in Toronto in its first two weeks and earned $1.3 million during its theatrical run in Canada.
+The film went on to become the third-highest-grossing Canadian film of all time in Canada with a gross of $2 million, behind The Apprenticeship of Duddy Kravitz (1974) and the French language Deux femmes en or (1970), directed by Claude Fournier.

+Warner Bros., who had acquired distribution rights in the United States, estimated that the film would earn at least $7 million there.
+The film was released in the United States on December 20, 1974, under the alternate title Silent Night, Evil Night, but only earned $284,345 during its theatrical run due to competition from The Godfather Part II and The Man with the Golden Gun.